Understand the entire customer journey and touchpoints

 Close the feedback loop

-Remember that successful businesses put their customers in the centre of their corporate culture and they always start with the customer’s best interest in mind when developing their processes, products or services.
+Remember that successful businesses put their customers in the centre of their corporate culture.
+As well as, they always start with the customer’s best interest in mind when developing their processes, products or services.

 A customer-centric company will therefore always look for solutions to close the feedback loop.
 It means that the customer feedback is distributed not only to all relevant staff, but also back to the customer using, for example, dashboards with real-time data.
 Failing to do so might lead to frustrated customers and a poor customer experience.
 Feedback managed in the right way will instead enhance the experience and increase customer satisfaction levels.